Why We Should Be Talking About Dupuytren’s Contracture

 How to Get Help–One Patient’s Advice

 People with Dupuytren’s contracture may get misdiagnosed with conditions such as arthritis and trigger finger.
-Additionally, they may delay seeking treatment altogether, oftentimes due to fear of surgery or thinking surgery is their only option.1,4 The condition is not well-known, so patients may go years before seeking treatment, all the while experiencing discomfort and disruption to their lives.
+Additionally, they may delay seeking treatment altogether, often due to fear of surgery or thinking surgery is their only option.1,4 The condition is not well-known, so patients may go years before seeking treatment, all the while experiencing discomfort and disruption to their lives.

 “As a guitar player, it was really affecting my career,” said Clint, a Dupuytren’s contracture patient.
 “I kept thinking, my pinky just isn’t quite doing what it used to.”
 Learn more about Clint’s story.